ahmdhisham/Home-Credit-Default-Risk/README.md

 ## Objective
 Analyze loan applicant data provided by **Home Credit** and identify applicants most likely to default using machine learning techniques.

-## Workflow
-1. **Data Preprocessing**:
-   - Automated using a separate Python file (`preprocessing_functions.py`) for reusable functions.
-2. **Model Training**:
-   - Trained multiple machine learning models to evaluate default risk.
-3. **Model Evaluation**:
-   - Assessed model performance using metrics such as accuracy, precision, recall, F1-score, and AUC.
-4. **Model Tracking**:
-   - Tracked experiments and results using **MLflow** for reproducibility.
-5. **Comparison of Model Metrics**:
-   - Selected the best model based on evaluation results.

 ## Setup Instructions